• About PGC

 A 3 is the bailout shot you settle for when nothing else is available.

-That kind of framework gives players a shared language.
+That gives players a shared language.
 More importantly, it gives you a shared standard.

 Now your feedback becomes clearer: